 - Evidence of idol worshipping the gold calf

 - Traces of offering up a burnt offering

 - Traces of Manna

 To our surprise, all the above-mentioned traces are found in close vicinity to Jabal Maqla.
-The petroglyphs of a golden calf are found in different locations, as well as a petroglyph depicting people dancing in a festival.
+The petroglyphs of a golden calf are found in different locations, as well as a petroglyph depicting people dancing at a festival.
 The altar with the image of the golden calf is found to be without too much erosion, and the petroglyphs are found in several places on the rocks of the altar.
-With the fences Saudi government set up, access to this location is possible only by their permission.
-The distance between the foot of the Mountain Sinai to the altar to the golden calf is approximately 1km, and there are traces of a stream that flew between them.
-It is reported that even today the water flows on that location during rainy seasons.
+With the fences the Saudi government set up, access to this location is possible only with their permission.
+The distance between the foot of the Mountain Sinai to the altar of the golden calf is approximately 1km, and there are traces of a stream that flew between them.
+It is reported that even today the water flows in that location during rainy seasons.

-It amazes people that so many a site and trace fitting the description in the Bible are found.
+It amazes people that so many a site and traces fitting the description in the Bible are found.